bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - What are the specific pain points the client is facing with this project?
 - How will success be measured for this project?

+#### Learning their organizational culture and structure

+A deep understanding of the client’s internal environment can help in aligning your approach:

+- **Company culture:** Understand the company’s core values, mission, and vision.
+This includes understanding the work environment, employee engagement levels, and leadership style.
+- **Organizational structure:** Identify the organizational hierarchy and key departments.
+Understand how decisions are made and who the key decision-makers are.

+Tips and techniques:

+- **Review internal documents:** Start by reading the company’s mission and vision statements on their website or internal documents.
+Ask if the company has an employee handbook, which often includes information about company values, expected behaviors, and organizational culture.
+- **Schedule 1:1s:** Try to meet with other team members on the project to understand their perspectives on the company culture and leadership style.

+#### Getting to know the stakeholders

+Understanding your stakeholders is the foundation of effective project management.
+It involves identifying who they are, assessing their influence, and establishing communication channels tailored to their needs.

+- **Identify key stakeholders:** Start by identifying the primary stakeholders involved in the project.
+These are the individuals or groups who have a vested interest in the project’s outcome.
+Examples include clients, project sponsors, team members, and end-users.
+- **Assess stakeholder influence:** Determine the level of influence each stakeholder has on the project.
+This includes understanding their authority to make decisions, their interest in the project, and their impact on its success.
+Use tools like stakeholder maps to visualize and assess these dynamics.
+- **Establish communication channels:** Set up clear and effective communication channels.
+Decide on the frequency and method of communication for each stakeholder based on their influence and interest.
+For example, high-influence stakeholders might need weekly updates via video calls, while others might prefer bi-weekly email summaries.

+Tips and techniques:

+- **Conduct stakeholder interviews:** Schedule one-on-one interviews with key stakeholders to understand their priorities, expectations, and concerns.

+Questions to reflect:

+- Reflect on a previous project you were involved in.
+Who were the key stakeholders, and how did their influence and interest affect the project?
+- How do you establish trust and rapport with new stakeholders?

-### Conducting background research
+#### Conducting background research

 Thorough background research is useful for understanding the client’s context and preparing for effective engagement:

-- **Company history:** Dive into sources such as the client’s website, Wikipedia page, and recent news articles to gather a comprehensive history of the company.
+- **Research the company’s history:** Dive into sources such as the client’s website, Wikipedia page, and recent news articles to gather a comprehensive history of the company.
 Understand their milestones, key achievements, and significant changes over time.

 - **Check LinkedIn:** Review the LinkedIn profiles of the people you will be working with to understand their professional backgrounds and any shared connections or common experiences.
 For example, discovering shared educational backgrounds can serve as icebreakers.

-- **Prepare thoroughly:** Approach this research with the same diligence as preparing for a job interview.
+- **Think of it like a job interview:** Approach this research with the same diligence as preparing for a job interview.
 Being well-informed about the client demonstrates professionalism and builds credibility.

-- **Industry insight:** Subscribe to industry newsletters and follow relevant publications to stay updated on trends and developments.
+- **Find industry insight:** Subscribe to industry newsletters and follow relevant publications to stay updated on trends and developments.
 For example, if consulting for a quick-service restaurant, reading articles from QSR Magazine can provide valuable industry insights.

 Tips and techniques: